 An assessment of a patient is a clinical evaluation performed by a dental hygienist operating in a public health setting or an approved Public Act 161 of 2005 (PA 161) program.
 Assessment services performed within the scope of dental hygiene practice can be provided to identify signs of disease, malformation or injury and the need for referral for examination, diagnosis and treatment.
 An assessment of a patient is a benefit for all ages.
 The assessment must include written documentation of the beneficiary's dental and medical history.
 Written documentation of significant clinical findings and the appropriate referral is required.
 The assessment code cannot be used when a dentist is on site to perform an examination.
-An oral examination by the dentist always supersedes the assessment can be billed in conjunction with other dental hygiene services but may not be billed on the same date of service as other oral evaluation services.
+An oral examination by the dentist always supersedes the assessment of a patient in place of service settings where the dentist is present.
+The assessment can be billed in conjunction with other dental hygiene services but may not be billed on the same date of service as other oral evaluation services.